Croton–Harmon station: History

 The Hudson River Railroad, one of the forerunners of the New York Central Railroad, ran commuter trains to Poughkeepsie via Croton-on-Hudson as early as 1849.
 However, little is known of what became of earlier stations.
 The present station dates from the late 1950s, and was expanded to a multi-level facility in 1988.

-Until April 1963, the station was known as simply Harmon.
+Named after Clifford B. Harmon (as a condition of his donating the land for the station), the station was known as simply Harmon until April 1963.
 Trains continuing north of Harmon, including the flagship 20th Century Limited, would exchange their electric locomotive for a steam or diesel locomotive to continue the journey to points north and west.

 As of August 2006, daily commuter ridership was 3368 and there are 1903 parking spots.

 The Berkshire Flyer began running on July 8, 2022, providing direct service to on summer weekends.

 Station layout

 The village of Croton-on-Hudson operates the station parking lot.
 A great number of spots are reserved for long-term permit holders and village residents.
 There is also ample parking for daily use.

 The station has three high-level island platforms, each 10 cars long.